Life coaching. Ever wondered what it’s all about? Have you ever asked yourself `What is a life coach‘ or ‘what does a life coach do‘?

 - When do you feel most productive?

-- What negative thoughts do you have in work?
+- What negative thoughts do you have at work?

 - What truly makes you happy?